SCRA FAQs

 The Department of Defense database cannot respond to SCRA verifications unless a Social Security number is submitted, or, if the name is unusual, a date of birth may sometimes suffice, although the response is equivocal since the only unique identifier is the Social Security number.
 Keep in mind that a number beginning with a 9 is not a Social Security number, it is a tax identification number issued by the IRS and cannot be processed for a SCRA verification (See separate FAQ on ITIN by using search box).

 If a person is neither a citizen nor a resident alien, it is likely that the person has no Social Security number.
-In situations where we cannot conduct an SCRA search because we cannot provide the Social Security number (because no Social Security number exists), we offer an alternate “Affidavit of Due Diligence” stating that due diligence was exercised, but that no response was available from the Defense Manpower Data Center (DMDC), an organization of the Department of Defense (DoD) that maintains the Defense Enrollment and Eligibility Reporting System (DEERS).
-The raised-seal affidavits of due diligence has a surcharge of $30.
+In situations where we cannot conduct an SCRA search because we cannot provide the Social Security number (because no Social Security number exists), we recommend that local counsel consider an alternate affidavit (the clerk of the court may need to be sidestepped), setting forth the grounds for belief that the individual is neither a citizen nor a resident alien, that due diligence was exercised, but that no response was available from the Defense Manpower Data Center (DMDC), an organization of the Department of Defense (DoD) that maintains the Defense Enrollment and Eligibility Reporting System (DEERS) database, and that, as a matter of law, the individual is ineligible to enlist in the armed force pursuant to 10 USCS § 504 and, hence, ineligible for the protections accorded under the SCRA.

 Do servicemembers’ protections end as soon as they exit active military duty?